LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 ```

-Before running the application, you need to create the `save_pic` function inside the `save_image.py` file.
+Before running the application, let's look at the `save_pic` function inside the `save_image.py` file.
 This is the function responsible for saving uploaded pictures.

 ```python
 from PIL import Image